Ciantic/thoughts/2026/post-instrumentality.md

 Lately mathematicians has been debating what their purpose is, if machines do the proofs.
 Architects and 3D modelers are now questioning their place after the release of GPT-6 Astra.
 Of course before any of these, we had software engineers grappling with agents writing code in superhuman speeds, if not with the quality.

-Many solutions to purpose of oneself appear to coalesce to couple of categories.
+Many solutions to purpose of oneself appear to coalesce to a spectrum.
 Anthropocentric old worldview, where we keep trying to cling on oldways of doing things, even by banning AI altogether.
-Other end of spectrum is transhumanist worldview, where we end up merging with the machines.
+Other end of spectrum is transhumanist worldview, where we seek to use the tools to advance human condition, and eventually reach a post-humanity by merging with the machines.
 Even if I were to adhere to more transhumanist viewpoint, I don't think it is something that can be forced upon everybody.

 Bill Gates recently presented his solution of "human reserved" jobs in his post [the turbulent AI era is here.
 The choices we make now are critical.
 ](https://www.gatesnotes.com/home/home-page-topic/reader/a-turbulent-ai-era-and-critical-choices-to-make) He gave an example of care giver, and went as far as suggesting some menial jobs being part of it: